43 Father's Day Trivia Questions [With Answers]

 Answer: Steve Urkel, played by Jaleel White.

 Reginald VelJohnson played Carl Winslow, a Chicago police sergeant raising three biological kids.
-Steve Urkel was originally a one-episode character in season one.
-He stuck around so hard he ended up dominating the show.
-By season three the producers had to rework the entire ensemble.
+Steve Urkel started as a one-episode bit part in season one.
+Then he refused to leave.
+He dominated the show so completely that by season three the producers had reworked the entire ensemble around him.

 13. What is Homer Simpson’s catchphrase?
 (Easy)